uiuc-conversational-ai-lab/ConvAI-Reading-Group/README.md

 Presenters: please sign up by adding a row for your presentation.
 Once your presentation materials are ready, please put your slides in the corresponding folder, or send them to Ishika Agarwal (ishikaa2@illinois.edu).

 ## Vote for/Add Papers
-https://docs.google.com/spreadsheets/d/1IvUl4gJRwuS-KXxemjQvuXttRm1j1KxdfoJ7AW64m4U/edit?usp=sharing
+Please use your Illinois Google account to access this! https://docs.google.com/spreadsheets/d/1IvUl4gJRwuS-KXxemjQvuXttRm1j1KxdfoJ7AW64m4U/edit?usp=sharing

 # Fall 2024